LanLi2017/OR2YWTool/README.md

 2.Toolkit Usage
 ----------------
+1.
+a. run the ../../script/ConfigTool.sh in the terminal (macos system):

+     $ bash ConfigTool.sh

-1. Go to ../../script/ConfigTool.py; This config file is for users to choose whether to generate Linear or Serial-Parallel yw model.
+b.
+Go to ../../script/ConfigTool.py; This config file is for users to choose whether to generate Linear or Serial-Parallel yw model.

 You can choose to parse into Linear model